madsop/madsop.github.io/content/posts/2024-11-09-ringesentralen.md

 On top of that, I figured I would need a test environment, and thus the need to configure the application both for production and development, so I introduced MP Config.
-To ease communication with the frontend developer, it was really benefitial to provide documentation of the endpoints I made, where OpenAPI became useful.
+To ease communication with the frontend developer, it was really beneficial to provide documentation of the endpoints I made, where OpenAPI became useful.

 A requirement was that only members of the party should be able to make calls from the system.
 We figured we could use the login possibility provided by our membership system, so when the user met our application, the first thing they did